Skip to main content

 Explicit Deferrals

-• A dedicated write-specialized story-author subagent and additional format-specific authoring coverage beyond the current committed diary-entry flow.
+• Additional format-specific authoring coverage beyond the committed story-author baseline.

 • Richer automation for prose-quality review, nuanced reveal interpretation, and branch-design quality beyond the deterministic structural validator.